What is the ISE Framework?

 Nodes: Systems, each a black box with defined input/output interfaces.

-Connections characterised by transformation operators capturing interface mechanisms: schema mapping, thresholding, formatting, truncation, routing logic.
+Edges (Corridors): Connections characterised by transformation operators capturing interface mechanisms: schema mapping, thresholding, formatting, truncation, routing logic.

 Spec-Closed vs Semantically Open Interfaces

-Spec-closed: Exactly one valid output Y(x) per input x.
+- Spec-Closed.
+Exactly one valid output Y(x) per input x.
 Classical deterministic systems.
-For every input x,|Y(x)| = 1.
+For every input x, |Y(x)| = 1.
 (Ayada, 2026, Def.
 3.1)

-Semantically open: Multiple valid outputs per input.
-AI systems, especially NL or probabilistic, are theprimary source. ∃ input x where |Y(x)| > 1.
+- Semantically Open.
+Multiple valid outputs per input.
+AI systems, especially NL or probabilistic, are the primary source. ∃ input x where |Y(x)| > 1.
 (Ayada, 2026, Def.
-3.2).
+3.2)

 Critical Risk Clusters (CRC) and Blast Radius